Explore Heritage, Nature, Fine Food & Wines in Bourgogne-Franche-Comté

 Universities and Grandes Écoles: Notable institutions include the University of Burgundy (Dijon), University of Franche-Comté (Besançon), University of Technology of Belfort-Montbéliard, and AgroSup Dijon.

-Regional Specialities: Bourgogne-Franche-Comté is famous for its wines, particularly Burgundy wines like Pinot Noir and Chardonnay.
-The region is also known for its cheeses, such as Époisses, Delice de Bourgogne and Comté, as well as its charcuterie, including jambon persillé and saucisson.
-Mustard from Dijon and the famous Kir (blackcurrant liqueur) are other notable specialities.
+Regional Specialities: Bourgogne-Franche-Comté is renowned for its wines, particularly those from Burgundy, such as Pinot Noir and Chardonnay.
+The region is also renowned for its cheeses, including Époisses, Delice de Bourgogne, and Comté, as well as its charcuterie, such as jambon persillé and saucisson.
+Dijon mustard and the famous Kir (blackcurrant liqueur) are other notable specialities.

 Bourgogne-Franche-Comté at a Glance

-To learn more interesting facts and numbers about this region, take a glance at our infographic below.
-Click on the links on this page to discover a specific department, use our handy draw map to narrow your search and browse through our properties for sale in Bourgogne Franche Comté.
+To learn more facts and numbers about this region, take a glance at our infographic below.
+Click on the links on this page to discover a specific department and browse our properties for sale in Bourgogne-Franche-Comté.